Interventional Cardiology

 Cardiac Catheterization Procedures

-In a cardiac catheterization, a cardiologist guides a catheter to the heart to perform diagnostic examinations and treatment procedures such as:
+In a cardiac catheterization, a cardiologist guides a catheter to the heart through the groin or wrist to perform diagnostic examinations and treatment procedures such as:

 • Balloon angioplasty: The cardiologist guides a thin, flexible tube (catheter) with a tiny balloon at its tip to the site of a narrowed or blocked artery.
 The balloon is inflated to compress plaque against the artery wall to help restore blood flow.